parsiq/web3-api-examples/voting-example/README.md

-# What does it do

-This DataLake

-The contract allows to add candidates and vote for them.
-The DataLake tracks the number of votes for each candidate.

 # Quick start

 Before you can run anything, you must obtain the Tsunami API key using your promo code.
 Change the `TSUNAMI_API_KEY` constant in `src/datalake.ts` accordingly.